ferntheplant/hobo/README.md

 - TODO: move types to JSDoc to eliminate build step
   - probably a huge pain in the ass and `bun build` is pretty easy??
   - Should also add linter and JSDoc typechecker while I'm at it
-- TODO: split up into modules as described by comments
+  - split up into modules as described by comments
     - might be unnecessary as the file is still manageable

 ## NJ Transit Bus 126

 TODO

+- button to instantly swap from home view to PATH view